sububer/crypto-clustering/README.md

 ## Analysis

 This is an anlysis of crypto market data, specifically the price-change data, for several crypto tokens.
 Two different KMeans unsupervised learning approaches were used to analyze this data, and come up with two different cluster plots.
-The first approach uses the original data, with standard scaling, and the second approach uses PCA - Principal Component Analysis to first reduce the features and then generate a model.
+The first approach uses the original data, with standard scaling, and the second approach uses [Principal Component Analysis](https://scikit-learn.org/stable/modules/generated/sklearn.decomposition.PCA.html) to first reduce the features and then generate a model.
 In both cases, the Elbow Method was used to choos a k value for the number of clusters.

 See full analysis details in the notebook [crypto_investments.ipynb](app/crypto_investments.ipynb)